ewoks-kit/ewoksjob/doc/getting_started.rst

     result_backend = "rpc://"
     result_persistent = True

 Other backends for results are supported (mongo, memcached).
-Other configurations as available, like the serialization of results (json by default)
+Other configurations are available, like the serialization of results (json by default)

 .. code:: python

-    result_serializer = "pickle"
-    accept_content = ["application/json", "application/x-python-serialize"]
-    result_expires = 600
-    task_remote_tracebacks = True
-    broker_connection_retry_on_startup = True
-    enable_utc = False
+    CELERY = {
+        "broker_url": "...",
+        "result_backend": "...",
+        "result_serializer": "pickle",
+        "accept_content: ["application/json", "application/x-python-serialize"],
+        "result_expires": 600,
+        "task_remote_tracebacks": True,
+        "broker_connection_retry_on_startup": True,
+        "enable_utc": False,
+    }

+It is recommended for all celery parameters to be grouped in a dictionary called `CELERY`.

 The `Celery documentation <https://docs.celeryq.dev/en/stable/userguide/configuration.html>`_ describes the different parameters available.

-In addition to celery arguments, workflow execution arguments can be defined through the `EWOKS_EXECUTION` variable.
+In addition to celery parameters, workflow execution parameters can be defined through the `EWOKS_EXECUTION` variable.

 .. code:: python